 Celebrating effort over achievement

-Creating opportunities to do a ‘7-a-day’ within the school day
+Creating opportunities to do an ‘x-a-day’ within the school day

-DoodleMaths is designed to be used quickly and easily, through short, snappy exercises.
-A whole-school implementation will see opportunities being created all over the school for children to complete their 7-a-day: devices with the app downloaded and ready to go being available in classrooms for early-finishers, registration, golden time, wet play, and so on, and being available at other times for soft starts, Saturday schools, breakfast clubs and after-school clubs.
+Whole-school implementation will see opportunities being created all over the school for children to complete their x-a-day: devices with the app downloaded and ready to go being available in classrooms for early-finishers, registration, golden time, wet play, and so on, and being available at other times for soft starts, Saturday schools, breakfast clubs and after-school clubs.